radical-cybertools/radical.owms/docs/source/tutorial/part1.rst

 TROY Configuration
 ------------------

-We have a TROY configuration file, which selects the plugins TROY is using to execute the workload, and also configures those plugins.
+We also have a TROY configuration file, which selects the plugins TROY is using to execute the workload, and also configures those plugins.
 For the simple configuration settings we use, the TROY configuration structure looks almost empty though:

 .. code-block:: python